jadonn/blog/content/blog/the-importance-of-self-leadership/index.md

 One guide for finding a path to being a better self-leader is considering how your actions or behavior looks to other people and what practical impact that has on your life or how other people treat you.
 You should not necessarily be too concerned with other people's opinions of you, but people will act differently based on how you act.
 How other people act can have a direct impact on your life, such as in the quality of service you receive, whether or not you get a job or a promotion, or how willing people are to work with you.

-You can also consider if you would want to be on a team of people where everyone behaved a particular way.
+You can also consider if you would want to be on a team of people where everyone behaved a particular way (for you philosophy types out there, this is an adaption of Immanuel Kant's Categorial Imperative).
 One of the main goals of good self-leadership is providing an example of behavior for the team.
 Everyone on the team will start to work more like you and act more like you; is that going to lead to a good outcome for you, your team members, and your team?
 If it is going to lead to a good outcome, especially over the long term, you may want to consider exploring a change in behavior.

 ### Make Small, Sustainable Changes
 Becoming a better self-leader takes time and dedication.
 One of the most important things to remember is to start with small changes that you can easily keep up.
 You are not going to be able to turn into a good self-leader overnight or all at once.
 Try to find a few small changes to make at a time, and if that is too difficult find a single change to make to achieve a better outcome.